caesarstefanus/caesarstefanus/README.md

 Hi, I’m @caesarstefanus.

-I’m interested in all things related to computer science and software engineering.
+I'm doing mostly backend stuff with C, C++, Go and Rust these days.

-Doing mostly backend stuff with C, C++, Go and Rust nowadays.
+Currently working full-time as software engineer and studying part-time at UT Austin, MSCSO program (I'm halfway there!).

 How to reach me: [LinkedIn](https://www.linkedin.com/in/caesarstefanus/)